 You would be surprised how your clothes can have an effect on your appetite.
 That’s right!
 When you choose to dine out, make sure you wear clothes that are comfortable and not too tight.

 Tight clothes, especially are your waistline, can increase your risk of a heartburn.
-So, instead of wearing those tight, skinny jeans,
+So, instead of wearing those tight, skinny jeans, choose something your body can breathe in.

 So, if you faced problems in the past to enjoy a few moments of pure satisfaction with your friends and family after a wonderful meal at your favorite restaurant, follow these tips to make sure you don’t face them again.